sproy/notes/README.md

+## Topic for today

+Check this out, we're going to focus on the 1032 integration issue, check the details [here](https://github.com/sproy/public-notes-by-roy/blob/master/1032%20issue.md)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sproy/notes/edit/master/README.md) to maintain and preview the content for your website in Markdown files.